Aaronontheweb/node-bootcamp/sessions/hour1/javascript-primer/readme.md

 	var fmf = fakemathfunction;
 	var d = fmf(5,6);

-	//functions can also be passed to other functions function callafunction(f) {
+	//functions can be passed to other functions function callafunction(f) {
 		return f(7,8);
 	}
 	var e = callafunction(fakemathfunction);

-	//functions can also be passed anonymously
+	//functions can be passed anonymously
 	var f = callafunction( function(a,b) {
 		return a+b;
 	});